franzimbi/franzimbi/README.md

 - 👋 Hi, I’m @franzimbi
-- 👀 I’m interested in... learn the most lenguages i can
+- 👀 I’m interested in... learn the most lenguages and develop i can
 - 🌱 I’m currently learning ...
 C++ and OOP
 - 💞️ I’m looking to collaborate on ...
 C
 - 📫 How to reach me ...